 Nelson’s new two-story home, which he designed, is a stone’s throw from Birmingham’s lone traffic signal.
 The town is one square mile and has a population of 441.

-In the center of the room is a regulation-height basketball hoop.
-It’s hard to imagine Nelson shooting free throws amid all the treasure.
-“I just like it,” he says simply.
+In the center of the room is a regulation-height basketball hoop, though it’s hard to imagine Nelson shooting free throws amid all the treasure.
+“I just … like it,” he says simply.
 End of story.
-Nelson’s uniqueness dominates every inch of the fascinating man-cave, which could pass for a small museum, or maybe Indiana Jones’s den.
+Nelson’s uniqueness dominates every corner of the fascinating man-cave, which could pass for a small museum, or maybe Indiana Jones’s den.